kifah-s/Web_Development/Angular_Framework/Angular_Framework_Courses/Angular_The_Complete_Guide_(2024_Edition)/Sections/Sec_4_Angular_Essentials_3/Les_73_Module_Introduction_&_Starting_Project/Lesson_Summary/Lesson_Summary.md

 ## Lesson Summary:

-- Module Introduction & Starting Project.
+- Apply Your knowledge & Practice What You Learned.